andrewenoble-org/python-template/docsrc/index.rst

    with :code:`python --version >= 3.8`.
 You may also need to :code:`pip install pyyaml`

 #.
-Within your working directory, clone the repository to a folder with the same name
+Within your working directory, clone the repository to a directory with the same
-   as your repository and configure
+   name as your repository and configure

    .. code:: bash